 During the test, your nerve is stimulated, often with electrode patches put on your

 skin.
-Two electrodes are placed on the skin over your nerve.
-One electrode stimulates
+Two electrodes are placed on the skin over your nerve or over a muscle.
+One

-your nerve with a very mild electrical impulse.
-The other electrode records it.
-The
+electrode stimulates your nerve with a very mild electrical impulse.
+The other electrode

-resulting electrical activity is recorded by another electrode.
-This is repeated for
+records it.
+The resulting electrical activity is recorded by another electrode.
+This